JuliaLang/www.julialang.org/jsoc/gsoc/loopopt.md

 ## Developing Loop Models (350 hours):
 **Difficulty**: Medium.

 **Description**: This is open ended, with many potential projects here.
-These range from using [Presburger arithmetic](https://dl.acm.org/doi/10.1145/3485539) to [support decidable polyhedral modeling](https://lirias.kuleuven.be/retrieve/361209), working on canonicalizations to handle more kinds of loops frequently encountered from Julia (e.g. from `CartesianIndicies`), modeling the costs of different schedules, to efficiently searching the iteration space and find the fastest way to evaluate a loop nest.
+These range from using [Presburger arithmetic](https://dl.acm.org/doi/10.1145/3485539) to [support decidable polyhedral modeling](https://lirias.kuleuven.be/retrieve/361209), working on canonicalizations to handle more kinds of loops frequently encountered from Julia (e.g. from `CartesianIndices`), modeling the costs of different schedules, to efficiently searching the iteration space and find the fastest way to evaluate a loop nest.
 We can discuss your interests and find a task you'll enjoy and make substantive contributions to.

 **Expected Results**: Help develop some aspect of the loop modeling and/or optimization.